Core Rules Supplement – Creatures of the Cradle & Void

 AV: 2 Physical / 4 Energy (soft, rubbery body)Special Attack – Implantation:

-- The Intruder (Rectal) attempts to latch onto an exposed or unprotected anus (or similar orifice).
+- The Intruder attempts to latch onto an exposed or unprotected anus (or similar orifice).
+Fabric is no barrier to their attack and an Intruder will penetrate through coveralls, pants, and most cloth/fabric clothing.

 - Opposed roll: Its AGL (+5) + Unarmed Rank 3 (+5) vs. victim’s AGL or Evasion.